jimkatunguka/Movie_Catalog_Microservices/README.md

 # Movie_Catalog_Microservices
-A movie catalog service calling other micro services (movie info and rating)
+A movie-catalog-service calling other micro services (movie-data-service and ratings-data-service)